Towards a hypergraph version of the P\'osa-Seymour conjecture: Introduction

 \subsection{Lower bounds and clique tilings}

 Most of the results implied by our two theorems are asymptotically tight, that is, the codegree conditions in~\cite{BST2009,KSS1995, KSS1998b, PSS2020, RRS2008} are best possible apart from the $o(n)$ term.
-For this reason, also \cref{theorem:main-powcycles} and \cref{theorem:main-treewidth} are asymptotically tight for many choices of $k$ and~$r$, e.g.~when $r=k$ or $k = 2$.
+For this reason, also \cref{theorem:main-powcycles} and \cref{theorem:main-treewidth} are asymptotically tight for some choices of $k$ and~$r$, e.g.~when $r=k$ or $k = 2$.
 We do not know if our results are best possible in general.

-We remark that lower bounds for the codegree in our results can be inferred from bounds on {\it clique tiling thresholds}, although there may be a gap between these two types of thresholds.
-A $\clique{k}{r}$-clique tiling is a collection of vertex-disjoint cliques of order~$r$ in a $k$-graph.
+We remark that lower bounds for the codegree in our results can be inferred from bounds on {\it clique tiling thresholds}.
+A \emph{$\clique{k}{r}$-clique tiling} is a collection of vertex-disjoint cliques of order~$r$ in a $k$-graph.
 Note that $C^{r-k+1}_{k,n}$ contains a $\clique{k}{r}$-clique tiling if $r$ divides $n$, and the tree-width of a $\clique{k}{r}$-clique is less than $r$.
-So, our results also give upper bounds on the codegree needed for clique tilings, however, it is already known~\cite{LM2015} that for large $r$ and $k$ our condition can be substituted with $1 - (\binom{r-1}{k-1})^{-1}$, if one is only interested in finding a $\clique{k}{r}$-clique tiling.
-The relation to clique tilings also shows that, apart from the $o(n)$-term, the codegree condition in \cref{theorem:main-powcycles,theorem:main-treewidth} could not be lower than the threshold $t(\clique{k}{r}, n)$ for finding $\clique{k}{r}$-clique tilings in $n$-vertex $k$-graphs (precise definitions are in Section \ref{section:cliquefactors}), but little is known about these thresholds.
+This shows that, apart from the $o(n)$ term, the codegree condition in \cref{theorem:main-powcycles,theorem:main-treewidth} could not be lower than the codegree threshold $t_{k-1}(\clique{k}{r}, n)$ for finding $\clique{k}{r}$-clique tilings in $n$-vertex $k$-graphs (precise definitions are in Section \ref{section:cliquefactors}).